chandanaamarendra/SQL-Learning-Journey/03-QUERYING DATA /readme.md

 (8,'Arjun','Chennai',31,52000,NULL);
 ```

-This dataset allows practice of filtering, sorting, and pattern matching queries.
+This dataset allows practice of **filtering, sorting, and pattern matching queries**.

 ---

-# SQL Concepts Practiced
+# 📚 SQL Concepts Practiced

-## SELECT
+## 🔹 SELECT

 The `SELECT` statement retrieves data from tables.